mihaigabriel620/BimmerStart/README.md

 COMPATIBLE ONLY WITH CAS2 AND CAS3 SYSTEMS ( ANYTHING OLDER AND NEWER WONT WORK ) that use the keyslot system with the start/stop button

+Once the project is done i will add support for automatic cars and cars that use normal turn key system ( but i need help from people that have that system )

 Remotely start all E series cars with manual transmission with the help of an app or Bluetooth or fingerprint.

 Based on esp32c3